 What stemmed from an open script about mashed potatoes results in a heartwarming story about a woman's experience giving birth and the healing power of new life and family ties during times of adversity...and silliness!

 In this educational coming-of-age drama, a fresh look at fighting prejudice is told through the eyes of an everyday teen girl who is forced into extraordinary situations as she faces the harsh realities of the so-called "real world".

 Produced for the University of Kansas Office of First-Year Experience, this film--made up of a series of skits, parodies, and improvisation--instills university freshman with the knowledge needed for success as a newly minted Jayhawk.

 International House Video Yearbook

 In this documentary, a year in the lives of international graduate students housed at a unique non-profit organization in the heart of New York City is examined as they cross cultural boundaries, form life-long friendships, and discover that--although they've grown up worlds apart--they are more alike than they are different.

 William Shakespeare time travels to the present, writes a new hit play, and falls in love with a former prima ballerina who serves as his muse in the most unusual way.

 True Stories of Hyperpigmentation

-In this animated musical comedy, a young women laments about societal expectations of Western beauty until she finds the courage to set her own rules.
+In this animated musical comedy, a young woman laments about Western beauty's societal expectations until she finds the courage to set her own rules.